Your music goes good with a beer and my mania. That should be in quotes. I heard it yesterday evening on the car radio. Made me laugh.

-I worked at Microsoft years ago as a contractor doing some of the zillion front-end Web development tasks they needed done.
+I worked at Microsoft years ago as a contractor doing some of the zillion front-end web development tasks they needed done.
 It was fun.
-I loved working there alongside many other Generation Xers, and it was the start of a nice full-time successful work period; from the time my son was 6 months old until he was 4 1/2 or so.
+I loved working there alongside many other Generation Xers.
+It was the start of a nice full-time, successful work period; from the time my son was 6 months old until he was 4 1/2 or so.

-Thanks to a booming economy and a completed college degree, even someone like me who had a spotty work history at the time (and a mental illness too), could find work.
+Thanks to a booming economy and a college degree, even someone like me who had a spotty work history at the time – and a mental illness too – could find work.

-I shared an office for a bit with a nice guy and one day via some conversation he made a comment about Steve Ballmer who was Executive Vice President at the time… and one seriously loud, forceful guy.
-The yin to calmer, geekier Bill Gates’ yang.
+I shared an office for a bit with a nice guy and one day via some conversation he made a comment about Steve Ballmer who was CEO at the time and one seriously loud, forceful guy.
+The yang to calmer, geekier Bill Gates’ yin.

 Because I had lived at that time with Manic Depression for more than 10 years, and knew how serious actual mania is.
 I’d been hospitalized a couple of times because of it.

 I only wish I was like Ballmer and crazy-smart and successful.
 Us true bipolar sufferers – now called BP-1 – have to live in fear we don’t actually become manic.
-And it often hinders successful functioning in the world, including the ability to have a successful career, much.
+And it often hinders successful functioning in the world, including the ability to have a successful career.